Pacific Life life insurance review 2020

 What riders can I add to my life insurance policy?

 - Waiver of premium.
-Waives your premiums after six months if you become fully disabled.
+Waives your premiums for up to six months if you become fully disabled and can no longer work.

 - Accelerated death benefit.
-If you become terminally ill, this rider pays out a portion of your death benefit at no additional cost.
+Pays out a portion of your death benefit if you’re diagnosed with a terminal illness.

 - Dependent children’s rider.
 Extends your protection to cover a child in your home.